openedx/edx-platform/userdocs/source/establish_course_settings.rst

 *****************

     Studio has support for rudimentary collaborative editing of a course.
-Users must have registered at studio.edge.edx.org, and must have activated their account via the  ail link.
+Users must have registered at studio.edge.edx.org, and must have activated their account via the mail link.
 If a user is not found, you will be notified.

     Before you add a new user, consider the following.